John Sculley: 1993–present: tech investment

-In 2002, Sculley endorsed and invested in the Wine Clip, a wine accessory product, which claims to accelerate the aeration of wine by exposure to magnets.
+In 2002, Sculley endorsed and invested in the Wine Clip, a wine accessory product, which claimed to accelerate the aeration of wine by exposure to magnets.
 A year later he helped in the founding of Verified Person Inc., an online pre-employment screening company.
-As of 2012, he serves on the board of directors.
+As of 2012, he served on the board of directors.
 In 2004, Sculley joined the board of directors at OpenPeak, a maker of software for wireless consumer electronics, digital media, computers, and home systems.
 In the same year, Sculley became a venture partner at Rho Ventures.
 In March 2006, Sculley was named Chairman of IdenTrust (formerly Digital Signature Trust Company) a San Francisco-based firm focusing on verifying identity and boosting financial security.

 Before speaking at the Silicon Valley 4.0 conference, Sculley was interviewed by CNET in October 2003, where he explained the mistakes he made at Apple concerning the Apple Newton and HyperCard.
 Sculley had canceled Apple's first hand-held mobile tablet PenMac led by Paul Mercer with applications by Samir Arora and instead signed an agreement to work with Sharp Electronics on the Newton technology.
-Also in 2003, Sculley was interviewed by the BBC for the television documentary The World's Most Powerful episode Steve Jobs vs. Bill Gates, discussing his time at Apple during the 1980s as CEO.
+Also in 2003, Sculley was interviewed by the BBC for the television documentary The World's Most Powerful episode "Steve Jobs vs. Bill Gates", discussing his time at Apple during the 1980s as CEO.
 In 2010, he was interviewed for Cult of Mac on the topics of Steve Jobs and design.

 In 2007, Sculley co-founded the data company Zeta Global with business partner David A. Steinberg, and in January 2014 the data analytics firm XL Marketing, rebranded and incorporated its resources into Zeta Interactive, re-launching it as a Big Data-Driven Marketing firm.
 On January 30, 2014, Sculley was a panelist at a forum organized by Zeta, which featured ad executives, marketers and NFL executive to discuss the changes in the way companies market and reach consumers since Sculley's time at Apple in 1984 when the computer company featured what became one of the first iconic Super Bowl ads—the 1984 commercial.
 In October 2016, Zeta Interactive was again rebranded as Zeta Global.
 Sculley retired from Zeta Global's board in June 2025.

 In 2014, Sculley co-founded Obi Mobiles, a smartphone brand aimed at the emerging markets.
 The company was renamed Obi Worldphone.
 In September 2017, Sculley distanced himself from Obi Worldphone and told that his name was used for PR only.
 He has also been working in the health care industry, focusing on RxAdvance, a cloud-based platform that helps pharmaceutical companies, hospitals and insurers manage chronically ill patients living at home.